openstack/nova/doc/source/cli/nova-manage.rst

 ``nova-manage db archive_deleted_rows [--max_rows <number>] [--verbose] [--until-complete]``

     Move deleted rows from production tables to shadow tables.
+Note that the corresponding rows in the instance_mappings and request_specs tables of the API database are purged when instance records are archived.
 Specifying --verbose will print the results of the archive operation for any tables that were changed.
 Specifying --until-complete will make the command run continuously until all deleted rows are archived.
 Use the --max_rows option, which defaults to 1000, as a batch size for each iteration.